Balasubramani22/Leetcode-Javascript/README.md

 It consists the solutions of both easy as well as medium level javascript questions.
 I hope you will find this helpful !

-# How to contribute?

-  1. Fork the repository
-  2. Do the desired changes (add/delete/modify)
-  3. Make a pull request

 # When should you contribute?

   1. If your solution's time complexity is better than the solution already present.